International Air Cadet Exchange: Australian Participants

 The AAFC exchanges with the following countries – United States, Canada, United Kingdom, Hong Kong, Singapore, New Zealand, France, South Korea, Turkey and the Netherlands.

 Each year up to 35 cadets and instructors (escorts) are selected to represent the AAFC on various overseas visits.
 The people chosen act as ambassadors for Australia and the AAFC.
 Once exchange members are met at the designated entry city, they are the guests of the host organisation which will provide all accommodation, food and travel during the course of the program.
 The itinerary will give visitors the experience of places and cultural events not usually available to ordinary tourists.

 Australia also hosts a reciprocal visit each year from the air cadet organisations AAFC visited.
 HQAAFC organises the event and, in addition to the visitors, a cadet from each of the other Wings is selected to attend.
-These tours are great fun with visits to such places as the city of Canberra, ADFA, Australian War Memorial, Australia Zoo, Gold Coast, Brisbane, Blue Mountains, Sydney Harbour, and local defence bases (which often include the opportunity to fly in Service Aircraft).
+These tours include visits to such places as the city of Canberra, ADFA, Australian War Memorial, Australia Zoo, Gold Coast, Brisbane, Blue Mountains, Sydney Harbour, and local defence bases (which often include the opportunity to fly in Service Aircraft).

 US Participants

-Perhaps the premier National Cadet Special Activity of the Civil Air Patrol, IACE is an opportunity for two weeks of international travel to countries around the world and meet cadets of other cadet aerospace organizations.
+IACE is a National Cadet Special Activity of the Civil Air Patrol.
+The activity is an opportunity for two weeks of international travel to countries around the world and meet cadets of other cadet aerospace organizations.
 A CAP Cadet must have a minimum grade of Cadet Captain (Amelia Earhart award) to apply for IACE.
 CAP, the U.S. Air Force, and the host country cover the cost of meals, lodging, and airfare.
 Each participant is responsible for the cost of parts of his/her IACE uniform, an activity fee, and other incidentals.